 Of his success, he told the Times, “It goes back to that neighborhood.
 It came from the fact that I grew up very poor, and I got to see the other side of the spectrum.”

-On the list of top-earning hip-hop stars in 2017, Jay-Z came in second behind Diddy.
-With a net worth of $900 million, Shawn “Jay-Z” Carter is creeping toward a spot in the billionaire’s club.
-His empire includes not just music, but also clothing, sports gear, spirits and several startups.
-His startup portfolio includes a music platform recently valued at ten times what he paid for it just two years prior.
-That financial success pushed Jay-Z past Dr. Dre in the world of rap’s wealthiest players.
+With a net worth of $930 million, Shawn “Jay-Z” Carter is creeping toward a spot in the billionaire’s club.
+His empire includes not just music, but also endorsements, sports teams, spirits and several startups.
+Jay-Z’s financial success pushed him past Dr. Dre and Sean Combs in the world of rap’s wealthiest players.

 “I was thinking about surviving,” he said.
 “I was thinking about improving my situation.
 I was thinking about buying clothes.”

 Sarah Jessica Parker once described her childhood as Dickensian.
 She recalled in a 2000 interview with The New York Times what life was like growing up on welfare and suffering the daily humiliation and stigma associated with receiving free lunch at school and basic utilities being turned off in her family’s home.